premshanker-ai/Whisper-Voice-To-Text-Local/README.md

-# Super Whisper Clone
+# Whisper Voice-to-Text (Local)

-This application is a cross-platform desktop tool that allows you to record your voice using a global hotkey and have the transcribed text pasted into your active window.
+This application is a cross-platform desktop tool that lets you record your voice using a global hotkey and paste the transcribed text into your active window.

 ## Features

 -   **Global Hotkey:** Start and stop recording from anywhere in your OS.
 -   **Local Transcription:** Uses `faster-whisper` for fast and private transcription.
 -   **Automatic Pasting:** Transcribed text is automatically pasted into your current application.
--   **System Tray Integration:** Runs discreetly in your system tray.
+-   **Settings Window:** Adjust model size, hotkey, and behavior.
--   **Configurable Settings:** Change the model size, hotkey, and more.
+-   **Sound Cues:** Optional chime on recording start/stop.

 ## Setup and Installation